Vaccination and Homeopathy

 Virtually all cases now diagnosed in India are in children who have received four or more doses of vaccine, with nearly half having been given ten doses. ...

-The fight to eradicate polio is becoming increasingly frantic, with ever more children being given increasing doses of vaccine to the extent that parents are beginning to mistrust the authorities, and question the vaccine’s effectiveness.
+The fight to eradicate polio is becoming increasingly frantic, with ever more children being given increasing doses of vaccine, to the extent that parents are beginning to mistrust the authorities and question the vaccine’s effectiveness.
 (Halvorsen, p.
-71)
+107-8)

-In the UK, the death rate from diphtheria fell by two thirds between 1901 and 1938.
-Mass vaccination was launched in 1941, and may have played a role in hastening the decline.
-As it was the most widely used injection at that time, diphtheria vaccination also contributed to the unprecedented polio epidemic of 1947.
+In the UK, the death rate from diphtheria fell by two-thirds between 1901 and 1938.
+Mass vaccination was launched in 1941.
+As it was the most widely used injection at that time, diphtheria vaccination contributed to the unprecedented polio epidemic of 1947.
 This is because any injection given to someone developing polio can trigger an attack causing paralysis.
 By the early 1950s vaccinations were causing 30% of all cases of paralysis from polio in young children.
-The health department advised that diphtheria vaccination should be suspended whenever there was an outbreak of polio (Halvorsen, 2007, p.
-41).
+The health department advised that diphtheria vaccination should be suspended whenever there was an outbreak of polio (Halvorsen, 2020, p.
+80).

 The vaccine has questionable effectiveness, and its long-term effects are unknown.
 During a diphtheria epidemic in Chicago in 1969, 25% of the cases had been fully vaccinated, and an additional 12% had antibody levels that ought to have provided full immunity though they had not received the full series of shots (Neustaedter, 2002, p.
 158).
 Although diphtheria is a potentially serious disease, it is now extremely rare.
 By the late 1970s it had disappeared from the UK.
 Every UK child receives five doses of the vaccine, and adults are thought to need one or more boosters, though the majority have not had them.
 During the 1990s an unexpected resurgence of diphtheria occurred in the former USSR, causing 5000 deaths despite widespread vaccination.